EastOver Press is an independent literary press with an online journal named Cutleaf.

 Denton Loving lives on a farm near the historic Cumberland Gap, where Tennessee, Kentucky and Virginia come together.
 He is the author of the poetry collection, Crimes Against Birds (Main Street Rag).
 He is also the editor of Seeking Its Own Level: an anthology of writings about water (MotesBooks).
 His fiction, poetry, essays, reviews and interviews have appeared in over 120 publications including River Styx, CutBank, Iron Horse Literary Review and The Chattahoochee Review.

 Walter Robinson is a writer and physician in Massachusetts.
-His recent or forthcoming essays appear in wildness, Months To Years, The Sun, The Literary Review, and Harvard Review.
+His collection of essays, What Cannot Be Undone, won the 202 River Teeth Prize for Nonfiction and will be published by University of New Mexico Press in 2022.
+His recent or forthcoming essays appear in AGNI, wildness, Ruminate, Months To Years, The Sun, The Literary Review, and Harvard Review.

 Visit Walter’s website at: https://wmrobinson.com/